 - Holds Series record for most home runs allowed, Series (5), 1958

 - Tied World Series record for most home runs allowed, inning (2), October 2, 1958

 - Most appearances in a season without surrendering a walk (19), 1967

 1. Sinker 2.
 Slider 3.
 Change 4.
 Sidearm Curve 5.
 Spitball (outlawed)

-- 28th on the Most HR's list, 40th all-time on the FEWEST walks list, and nowhere in the top 100 K's/game
+- 28th on the most home runs allowed list, 40th all-time on the fewest walks list

 - In 1957, Burdette became the second pitcher to throw two shutouts in a World Series, joining Christy Mathewson, who tossed three in 1905